 The mountain gorillas adapt to the cool temperatures in the area in which they live.
 The thick and long fur helps them a lot during the winter, protecting them from diseases like colds, flu, and pneumonia.
 Gorillas exist entirely in their habitat.
 They feed on plants and fruits because they are vegetarian.

-In addition to tropical forests, other types of habitats can live in: dense old-forest forests, regions along the edges of low-density high-vegetation forests, mountain and sub-mountain forests, wetland forests, and savannah forests.
-However, each subspecies is available at certain habitats.
+In addition to tropical forests, other types of habitats can live in dense old-forest forests, regions along the edges of low-density high-vegetation forests, mountain, and sub-mountain forests, wetland forests, and savannah forests.
+However, each subspecies is available in certain habitats.

 Other Recommended Reading